 We’ve got a love-hate relationship with the finance industry; we love the industry but hate how it’s represented in the marketing space.
 Discussed in an upcoming article we’ll talk about how marketing representation in the finance space (often those that call themselves “Facebook Marketers”) are betraying the trust of their clients by providing a sub-amateurish solution outdated by at least 10 years (likely closer to 20).
 Their products are fundamentally flawed, they aren’t future-proof, and don’t integrate nearly enough psychology-based technology to provide sound business (or client) outcomes.
 What continues to amaze us is that we’re still priced lower than almost all of them for a lead generation program that is infinitely more powerful than anything they provide.

 Anybody that tries to tell you that introducers and referral partners, or any “old-school” method of marketing – or indeed developing your clients as referrers (your greatest marketing asset) – is a waste of time has never worked in the industry… and they’ve never seen the predictable 6-figure returns from the relationship that developed from a $30 lunch.
 We don’t endorse referrer relationships immediately (it’s usually our industry-leading Facebook advertising, leading Facebook Messenger program, or other methods that are more appropriate in the early stages), but we absolutely do advocate them.
-In fact, our model for attracting referral partners to your business is unlike anything brokers have ever seen before, and it’s currently generating some of the highest volume brokerages in the country (we’ve recently taken on Steve Lake as a Relationship Manager – quite possibly the most qualified individual in the country when it comes to referrer connections).
+In fact, our model for attracting referral partners to your business is unlike anything brokers have ever seen before, and it’s currently generating some of the highest volume brokerages in the country.

 So, if you’ve ever read that somebody will generate you “140 leads per month”, they’re feeding you with a message that isn’t entirely relevant.
 We’ll provide you with as many leads as you’re prepared to pay for; whether that be 10 or 1000.
 Good marketing is focused more on Return on Investment (ROI) than any arbitrary number we might throw at you (there’s simply a predictable cost assigned to obtaining to obtaining each deal, and you can apply as much advertising that floats your boat in order to return as much business as you’re able to support).
 At the time of writing we’re delivering about 15000+ email subscribers to our mortgage clients each month with the highest initial and subsequent conversion in the industry.
 This figure has more to do with what our brokers can handle rather than what we’re capable of providing them.
 As you’ll hear us say over and over, attracting low-cost leads to your business is no longer difficult; providing an experience that converts them into opportunities or opportunities is the new challenge.